Poultry farming: E. coli

 According to Consumer Reports, "1.1 million or more Americans [are] sickened each year by undercooked, tainted chicken."
 A USDA study discovered E. coli (Biotype I) in 99% of supermarket chicken, the result of chicken butchering not being a sterile process.
 However, the same study also shows that the strain of E. coli found was always a non-lethal form, and no chicken had any of the pathenogenic O157:H7 serotype.
 Many of these chickens, furthermore, had relatively low levels of contamination.

 Feces tend to leak from the carcass until the evisceration stage, and the evisceration stage itself gives an opportunity for the interior of the carcass to receive intestinal bacteria.
 (The skin of the carcass does as well, but the skin presents a better barrier to bacteria and reaches higher temperatures during cooking.)
 Before 1950, this was contained largely by not eviscerating the carcass at the time of butchering, deferring this until the time of retail sale or in the home.
 This gave the intestinal bacteria less opportunity to colonize the edible meat.
 The development of the "ready-to-cook broiler" in the 1950s added convenience while introducing risk, under the assumption that end-to-end refrigeration and thorough cooking would provide adequate protection.
 E. coli can be killed by proper cooking times, but there is still some risk associated with it, and its near-ubiquity in commercially farmed chicken is troubling to some.
 Irradiation has been proposed as a means of sterilizing chicken meat after butchering.

 The aerobic bacteria found in poultry housing can include not only E. coli, but Staphylococcus, Pseudomona, Micrococcus and others as well.
 These contaminants can contribute to dust that often causes issues with the respiratory systems of both the poultry and humans working in the environment.
-If bacterial levels in the poultry drinking water reach high levels, it can result in bacterial diarrhoea which can lead to blood poisoning should the bacteria spread from the damaged intestines.Salmonella too can be stressful on poultry production.
+If bacterial levels in the poultry drinking water reach high levels, it can result in bacterial diarrhoea which can lead to blood poisoning should the bacteria spread from damaged intestines.

+Salmonella too can be stressful on poultry production.
 How it causes disease has been investigated in some detail.

 Avian influenza

 There is also a risk that crowded conditions in chicken farms will allow avian influenza (bird flu) to spread quickly.
-A United Nations press release states: "Governments, local authorities and international agencies need to take a greatly increased role in combating the role of factory-farming, commerce in live poultry, and wildlife markets which provide ideal conditions for the virus to spread and mutate into a more dangerous form..."
+A United Nations press release states: "Governments, local authorities and international agencies need to take a greatly increased role in combating the role of factory-farming, commerce in live poultry, and wildlife markets which provide ideal conditions for the virus to spread and mutate into a more dangerous form".
+An infected farm will likely have to prevent further spread by mass killing the chickens, often via less than humane methods of heatstroke.
+In the US, 85 million pultry birds were killed in 2022.